 Name and Description (IAM Only)

-The IAM service requires you to assign a unique, unchangeable name to each of your IAM resources (users, groups, policies, and compartments).
+The IAM service requires you to assign a unique, unchangeable name to each of your IAM resources (users, groups, dynamic groups, federations, and policies).
 The name must be unique within the scope of the type of resource (for example, you can only have one user with the name BobSmith).
 Notice that this requirement is specific to IAM and not the other services.

 The name you assign to a user at creation is their login for the Console.